gbsoliv/Gatlantis/README.md

 Gatlantis is a simple Python game project designed to provide an interactive and engaging experience.

+### 🎮 How to Play

+The goal is to survive and defeat enemies.

+🕹️ Controls

+↑ - Move up

+↓ - Move down

+← - Move left

+→ - Move right

+Space - Shoot

 ## Features
 - Structured game logic for easy implementation.
 - Modular design enabling future extensions.